 (5) Reform Hong Kong Police, disband the existing Police Forces

 We are deeply worried that this unlawful use of force by the HKPF will persist.
 More unarmed peaceful protesters, mostly young people, will continued to be hurt and sustain a disproportionate level of injuries, some of which can be long term.

-We implore the ICJ to take this crisis seriously and take immediate action to hold the HKPF to account.
+We implore the Permanent Court of Arbitration to take this crisis seriously and take immediate action to hold the HKPF to account.
 The Hong Kong government and the police force have completely failed to serve its people.
-It is only with the intervention of international organisations like the ICJ, we will have a hope to restore order and peace on our streets in a place we call home.
+It is only with the intervention of international organisations like the PCA, we will have a hope to restore order and peace on our streets in a place we call home.

 We look forward to hearing from you soon.